gabrielnogueiralt/gabrielnogueiralt/README.md

 # Hi there, I'm Gabriel Nogueira 🙋‍♂️👋
-I'm a Software Developer at [@Vigil](https://www.vigil.global/), pursuing a Master's Degree in Computer Science, and holding a Bachelor's Degree from CIn - UFPE [@UFPE](https://www3.cin.ufpe.br/en/).
+I'm a Software Developer at [@Vigil](https://www.vigil.global/), pursuing a Master's Degree in Computer Science, and holding a Bachelor's Degree from CIn - UFPE [@UFPE](https://portal.cin.ufpe.br/).

 ## 🤘 Quick facts about me
 ❤️ Passionate about **teaching** others and exploring **new technologies**.
-In my spare time I like to play guitar, bass, listen to a lot of music and be with the people I love.
+In my spare time I like to play guitar, listen to a lot of music and be with the people I love.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ricardo-morato-673576108/)](https://www.linkedin.com/in/gabrielnogueiralt/)